In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 The posing guidelines for a portrait and a headshot have their differences.

-A headshot should feature the subject looking “stiffer” and straight at the camera with a more professional sense of emotion on their face.
+A headshot should show the subject looking “stiffer” and straight at the camera, with a more professional expression and a more professional expression of emotion.

-A portrait will often have the person making more unique faces-or they may be doing something interesting like playing an instrument, skateboarding, riding a bike, or giving a high-five (for example in environmental portraits).
+A portrait will often have the person making more unique faces.
+They may be doing something interesting, like playing an instrument, skateboarding, riding a bike, or giving a high-five (for example, in environmental portraits).

 9. Marketing

-It is wise to avoid sending out headshots to clients if they are looking for something more artistic.
+It is wise to avoid sending out headshots to clients if they want something more artistic.

-If you want to shoot portraits then it would make sense to create a portfolio of your work showcasing this style.
+If you want to shoot portraits, it would make sense to create a portfolio that showcases this style.

 10. Typical Situations

-Headshots can also be included as part of a portrait session should an actor want to establish their credibility as more than just an actor.
+Headshots can also be included in a portrait session should an actor want to establish their credibility as more than just an actor.

-A portrait is also sometimes included with a headshot, but it isn’t typically the main focus of them both.
+A portrait is sometimes included with a headshot, but it isn’t typically the main focus of both.

 11. Printing